Boston Back Injury Lawyer

 Contact Our Boston Back Injury Lawyers Today for Help If You Were Injured

 Whether or not you have back surgery, you may be left with a permanent injury or impairment as a result of your back injury.
 You may not be able to do heavy construction work again.
 Depending on your age, education, work experience, permanent impairment and other medical conditions, you may be eligible for vocational retraining or, in some cases, Social Security Disability (“SSDI”) benefits.
-Contact our Massachusetts personal injury lawyers today for a free consultation at (617) 925-6407.
+If you were injured at work and are seeking benefits after the injury, contact our Boston workers’ comp lawyers.
+Our attorneys also specialize in Massachusetts personal injury law.
+Call today for a free consultation at (617) 925-6407.